Doctor of Philosophy (PhD) in Epidemiologic Science

 • Upload an electronic version of your official transcript/academic record for each institution attended through your ApplyWeb application account.

-• At the time of application, you must also submit an official transcript/academic record for each institution attended.
-See Rackham’s detailed instructions on how to submit transcripts/academic records to the Rackham Graduate School.
+• See Rackham’s detailed instructions on how to submit transcripts/academic records to the Rackham Graduate School.

 • Three Letters of Recommendation - academic and professional recommendations are desired; personal recommendations are not accepted.